stpope/CSL6/README.md

 ![alt text](http://fastlabinc.com/CSL/classes.jpg)

+CSL grew out of code examples developed to teach a sequence of six graduate courses in digital audio programming, the MAT 240 series taught at UCSB for over 10 years.
+Students in these courses contributed many ideas and much concrete code to CSL (see the doc).
+The course materials for these courses are all available on-line at the link, http://heaveneverywhere.com/TheBigMATBook

 Some of the code assumes that the CSL package is installed in ~/Code/CSL6; there are default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.